 Golden Gate’s longevity also means it embraces the trappings of the 21st century.
 This, along with The D, is one of the first hotels to accept crypto-currency Bitcoin as payment (though you still can’t gamble with Bitcoin—they’re not that progressive).

-Note: For those who still indulged in the 99-cent shrimp cocktail at Du-Par’s (for what we can only assume is nostalgia), you’ll have to go elsewhere (and pay more) for it, as the 24-hour coffee shop abruptly closed in early 2017.
+Note: For those who still indulged in the 99-cent shrimp cocktail at Du-Par’s (for what we can only assume is nostalgia), you’ll have to go elsewhere (and pay more) for it, as the 24-hour coffee shop abruptly closed last year.